 Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja

-[January 05, 2024 is the appearance day of Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja in Vṛndāvana, India.
+[November 04, 2024 is the disappearance day of Pūjyapāda Bhaktivedānta Vāmana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'Viśuddha Caitanya-vāṇī Volume I' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 HIS GURU-NIṢṬHĀ